Learn how to integrate your cloud ebook or library with Microsoft single sign-on, for a better user login experience

 Under Supported account types select "Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)” .

-Enter the redirect URL of your library/cloud ebook, provided in Kotobee Author and click “Register”.
+Enter the redirect URI of your library/cloud ebook, provided in Kotobee Author and click “Register”.
 If there are two redirect URIs, choose the first one.

 Copy the application (client) ID to store it in Kotobee Author.